Welsh Secretary David TC Davies says he expects to lose his seat

 The exit poll suggests Labour is on course for 410 seats, with the Tories reduced to 131.

-Plaid Cymru, which currently has two seats in the Commons, could make a gain in North Wales, with the exit poll predicting the pro-independence party is 69% likely to win in Ynys Mon.
+Plaid Cymru, which currently has two seats in the Commons, could make two gains, with the exit poll predicting the pro-independence party is 69% likely to win in Ynys Mon and 96% likely in the new Caerfyrddin seat.

 Despite being embroiled in the election date betting scandal, Mr Sunak’s former parliamentary aide Craig Williams is predicted to hold his seat in Montgomeryshire and Glyndwr.